Dependent Directed Wiring Diagrams for Composing Instantaneous Systems

 This example shows that we can only compose Mealy machines according to wiring patterns that avoid cycles in the flow of information between component systems and from input to output within each component system.
 This necessity for acyclicity is related to the acyclicity condition for causal models~\cite{pearl2000}.
 In Section~\ref{section:category} we formalize such wiring patterns by extending the operad of directed wiring diagrams introduced in~\cite{DWD} to an operad of \textit{dependent directed wiring diagrams}, in which interfaces track the dependency of output on input and the composition patterns require acyclicity between these dependencies and the wires between systems.
 Then in Section~\ref{section:dynamsection} we formalize the composition of Mealy machines according to these composition patterns as an algebra of this operad.
 The software package AlgebraicDynamics implements this composition of Mealy machines and can be found on GitHub at \url{https://algebraicjulia.github.io/AlgebraicDynamics.jl/}.

 As in~\cite{DWD}, we will in fact construct a symmetric monoidal category of dependent directed wiring diagrams and a lax monoidal functor that defines the composition of Mealy machines.
 However, we often refer to their underlying operad and operad algebra to emphasize that this formalism can be used for composing multiple, independent systems.
+The operadic approach inherently accommodates $n$-ary operations, eliminating the need to break the operations down into binary operations.

 In the tradition of systems dynamics, stock and flow diagrams (hereafter, called ``stock-flow diagrams'' for brevity) are used to graphically model certain classes of differential equations.
 In these models, stocks represent state variables and flows represent the transformation of one stock into another.
 Additionally, these models often contain (1) auxiliary variables, which are intermediate, derived quantities that are often of independent, domain importance and (2) links, which capture the instantaneous dependency of variables of stocks, on other auxiliary variables, and on exogenous variables.